-EDEL 320 Improvement of Instruction in Mathematics in the Elementary School EDEL 330 Teaching Handwriting and Spelling in the Elementary School2 EDEL 340 Improvement of Instruction in English in the Elementary School EDEL 350 Improvement of Instruction in Social Studies in the Elementary School EDFE 360.
-361, or 362 - Introduction to Teaching EDRD 310 Improvement of Instruction in Reading in • the Elementary School EDRD 314 Improvement of Instruction in Literature in the Elementary School EDRD 411 Approaches to Reading Instruction FA 225 Methods of Teaching Art in the Elementary School2 HPER 288 Physical Education Activities for the Elementary School HPER 301 Health Education in the Elementary School MUS 206 Music Methods and Materials for MUS 200 Elementary Teachers SCED 470 Teaching Science in the Elementary School3 SC PD 7/0 32
+EDEL 320 Improvement of Instruction in Mathematics in the Elementary School EDEL 330 Teaching Handwriting and Spelling in the Elementary School EDEL 340 Improvement of Instruction in English in the Elementary School EDEL 350 Improvement of Instruction in Social Studies in the Elementary School EDFE 360, 361, or 362 Introduction to teaching EDRD 310 Improvement of Instruction in Reading in the Elementary School EDRD 314 Improvement of Instruction in Literature in the Elementary School EDRD 411 Approaches to Reading Instruction FA 225 Methods of Teaching Art in the Elementary School HPER 288 Physical Education Activities for the Elementary School HPER 301 Health Education in the Elementary School MUS 206 Music Methods and Materials for MOS 200 Elementary Teachers COED 450 Teaching Science in the Elementary School3 SCED 470 Teaching Science in the Elementary School 32

-\Must be taken at University of Northern Colorado.
+\Must be taken at University of Northern Colorado

-5. A student who double majors in elementary education and special education may substitue FA 229 for FA 224 and 225.

-6. A student who double majors in elementary education and special education and who completes EDSE 309 for the special education major may substitute one quarter hour of EDFE 270 in the regular classroom for EDFE 360, 361, and 362 in the elementary education major.

-Elementary teachers will be prepared to meet a wide-range of educational needs and abilities including the mildly or moderately handicapped to be accommodated in the regular classroom.

-- 8. A minor, any minor offered by the University of Northern Colorado, is required.
+- 5. A student who double majors in elementary education and special education may substitute FA 229 for FA 224 and 225. - 6.
+A student who double majors in elementary education and special education and who completes EDSE 309 for the special education major may substitute one quarter hour of EDFE 270 in the regular classroom for EDFE 360, 361, and 362 in the elementary education major. - Elementary teachers will be prepared to meet a wide-range of educational needs and abilities including the mildly or moderately handicapped to be accommodated in the regular classroom. - 8.
+A minor, any minor offered by the University of Northern Colorado, is required.
 A second major from a department other than the Department of Elementary Education and Reading may be earned in lieu of the minor.
 An individually designed program of 30 quarter hours planned with the elementary education adviser and filed in the Elementary Education Office may be earned in lieu of the minor. - 9.
 Completion of a minimum of eighteen quarter hours in Elementary Teacher Education courses including EDEL 320, EDRD 310, and either EDFE 360, 361, or 362 before student teaching.
-EDEL 320, EDRD 310, and either EDFE 360, 361, or 362 must be completed before applying for student teaching.
+EDEL 320, EDRD 310, and either EDFE 360, 361, or 362 must be completed before applying for student teaching. - 10.
+Sufficient electives to complete 180 quarter hours of academic credit.